nodejs/Release/README.md

 _See [issues](https://github.com/nodejs/LTS/issues) for discussion on kicking off this working group._

-# Proposed LTS
+# LTS Plan

-The Proposed LTS Plan is:
+The Current LTS Plan is:

 1. The next LTS release will be cut from the Converged Repo (nodejs/node) once the convergence of the joyent/node and nodejs/io.js streams has been